oskarnesheim/WebDev_project1/README.md

 The **WeatherSearcher** app is a simple yet powerful tool that allows you to access accurate weather forecasts for your desired locations.

-In this app, you can add up to 5 cities to your list of favorites, making it easy to keep tabs on the weather in multiple locations.
+In this app, you can add up to 6 cities to your list of favorites, making it easy to keep tabs on the weather in multiple locations.
 Your favorite cities will be saved for your convenience the next time you visit the page.
-Additionally, WeatherSearcher provides a settings option that allows you to choose between the metric system (default) and the imperial system, ensuring that you get weather information in the units you prefer.
+Additionally, WeatherSearcher provides a settings option that allows you to choose between the metric system (default) and the imperial system, ensuring that you get weather information in the units you prefer. <br>
 We initially wanted to show the forecast for the upcoming 10 days, but the API we're currently using doesn't offer forecasts for more than 3 days in the future unless we pay for it.

 ## Running the App